 In the last 100 years or so, we’ve seen an unprecedented boom of migration all over the world.
 Families migrate for all sorts of reasons, but usually, the reason is hinged upon improving their financial, educational, social, or cultural state.

 However, like most ambition-oriented activities, the emotional or psychological consequences of migration are often underlooked.
 This is because humans are very good at discarding their psychological well-being when making plans for the future.
-And for the typical emigrating family, it is not the parents, but the children who have to suffer the bulk of the psychological impact of moving to new countries.
+And for the typical emigrating family, it is not just the parents, but also the children who have to suffer the bulk of the psychological impact of moving to new countries.

-People often fail to pay attention to this underexplored area – as to how much children of immigrant families have to go through.
+People often fail to pay attention to this underexplored issue – as to how much children of immigrant families have to go through.
 I’m not talking about a family who moved to another country once and ended up settling there for the rest of their lives.
 I’m talking about those families who have had to frequently emigrate and immigrate to new cities or countries.

 Their childhood was likely all over the place.